Lesson ECP-4

 Read the text, and then answer the questions:

-According to the author, what postcolonial ideas are found in Disney's Aladdin and what effects do these have?
-Do you agree or disagree?
+2. What postcolonial ideas are found in Aladdin and what effects are they claimed to have?
+Do you agree?

 Read A post-colonial Critique of Disney’s Aladdin